Other

 OBJECTION HEARING

-The Court hearing to determine the merit of the debtors motion objecting
+The Court hearing to determine the merit of the debtor’s motion objecting to claims.

 OBJECTION NOTICE